A General Biography:

-2017 has seen an anniversary tour of The Six-Sided Man plus the launch of 'Greg Byron' (his Performance Poetry persona) in Brighton UK, and the Edinburgh Festival.
+2017 saw an anniversary tour of The Six-Sided Man plus the launch of 'Greg Byron' (his Performance Poetry persona) in Brighton UK, and the Edinburgh Festival.
 A further return to Florida, USA in Autumn for a month, plus a second tour of Mata Hari - Female Spy.